 Although a substantial number of topics is covered during each of Jill's painting and drawing weeks, Jill doesn't believe in giving dogmatic, classroom-style tuition.
 Therefore group instruction is not a concept you will find at Painting Photography France.

 "I realised from the beginning that it would be highly unlikely for us to have several guests here at the same time with the same level of experience and with the same needs," Jill says, "Therefore I took the decision to deal with every single guest as an individual.
-This is why we don't advertise 'courses' or workshops'.
+This is why I don't advertise our painting holidays as 'workshops'.
 In any case I would really hate to be stuck in a classroom lecturing; I much prefer to be out and about with my guests, helping each one to express his or her own interpretation of this beautiful environment from the outset."

 Consequently, Jill uses real-time, practical, hands-on methods, taking her painting guests out into the countryside or into local villages, working with them plein-air, offering encouragement, guidance, instruction and advice with technique on an individual basis as and when needed.